Diego Markwell

-Diegomar Raymundo "Diego" Markwell (born August 8, 1980 in Willemstad, Curaçao, Netherlands Antilles) is a Dutch former professional baseball pitcher.
-He played in the Chinese Professional Baseball League (CPBL) for the Macoto Cobras.
+Diegomar Raymundo "Diego" Markwell (born August 8, 1980 in Willemstad, Curaçao) is a Curaçaoan former professional baseball pitcher.
+He pitched for the Netherlands national team in many tournaments.
+He played in Minor League Baseball for seven seasons and briefly played in the Chinese Professional Baseball League (CPBL) for the Macoto Cobras in 2007.
+He also pitched in more than 200 games in the Honkbal Hoofklasse.

 Professional career

-Markwell spent the 1997–2003 seasons in the Toronto Blue Jays organization.
-In his time with Toronto, he appeared for the Low-A St. Catharines Stompers, Low-A Queens Kings, Single-A Hagerstown Suns, Single-A Charleston AlleyCats, High-A Dunedin Blue Jays, Double-A Tennessee Smokies, and Double-A New Haven Ravens.
+Markwell signed with the Toronto Blue Jays on August 8, 1996.
+He had played as an outfielder as an amateur before pitching professionally.
+He spent the 1997–2003 seasons in the Blue Jays' minor league system.
+In his time with Toronto, he appeared for the Low-A St. Catharines Stompers and Queens Kings, Single-A Hagerstown Suns and Charleston AlleyCats, High-A Dunedin Blue Jays, and Double-A Tennessee Smokies and New Haven Ravens.
+He signed with the St. Louis Cardinals after the 2003 season, but did not pitch in affiliated baseball again.